Indulgent Hummingbird Cake Recipe

 Hummingbird cake is a dense cake made with bananas, pineapple, nuts (usually black walnuts), nutmeg, and cinnamon which give it that authentic taste of the tropics.
-This banana pineapples cake also contains cream cheese frosting which takes it from good to great!
+This banana pineapple cake also contains cream cheese frosting which takes it from good to great!

 It’s not surprising that the Hummingbird Cake became popular in Jamaica, where bananas and pineapple are two of the major crops.
 The cake made its way to America after being featured by the Jamaican tourism board as part of a marketing campaign for Americans to visit their country.